Advanced & Defensive Driving Courses Wakefield

 For all our bespoke driving courses in Wakefield, we provide training on a range of roads and different areas, which can include:

 Motorway training – The M1 and the M62 are the motorways that serve Wakefield, and these are linked via the A650 and the A638.
 Motorway driving is statistically one of the safest ways to travel, but many drivers are fearful of using them.
 This is mainly because they are unfamiliar with using fast routes dues to the extra lanes to navigate and the higher speeds.
-However, with added advanced driver training, you can become more confident when driving on motorways.
-We use specific driving systems as used by the police and paramedics, and they can be easily learned to help with all aspects of motorway driving.
+However, with advanced driver training, you can become more confident when driving on motorways.
+We utilise specific driving systems, similar to those used by police and paramedics, which can be easily learned to enhance all aspects of motorway driving.

 Rural Roads – Wakefield is a busy city, but within a few miles of the centre, you will find many rural roads, including the A462 north towards Oulton and Rothwell and the A6124 via Woodkirk and Heckmondwike.
-Rural driving has many issues to be aware of, including seasonal problems that can bring ice, flooding, or tree falls during the winter months and slow-moving farming or tourist traffic during the summer.
-There are more chances of collisions on narrow country lanes, especially if forward views are restricted on very bendy routes and oncoming vehicles may not be seen in time.
-So it is vital that a driver understand the regulations for rural driving and allow for slowing on corners and scanning the road to avoid such incidents.
+Rural driving has several issues to be aware of, including seasonal risks that can bring ice, flooding, or tree falls during the winter months, as well as slow-moving farming or tourist traffic during the summer.
+There are more chances of collisions on country lanes, especially if forward views are restricted on very challenging roads.

-Urban Training – Although much of Wakefield city centre is pedestrianised, many issues happen on the nearby roads, and urban accidents can cause the most problems due to road closures that can impact the entire urban network.
-Many urban accidents are caused by a lack of clear observations and poor signalling before moving into oncoming traffic on roundabouts or traffic light junctions.
-As cities grow larger, urban routes will inevitably have road works or new routes to navigate, and if you are unfamiliar with the area, this can lead to accidents.
+Urban Training – Although much of Wakefield city centre is pedestrianised, many issues happen on the nearby roads.
+Many urban accidents are caused by a lack of clear observations and poor signalling.
 Although they may not be as severe as motorway accidents due to lower speeds, they can still be upsetting and costly with insurance claims.
-The worse areas in Wakefield for accidents are the A462, Westgate and the A61 ring road.
-Impatience also plays a large part in urban accidents as everyone is trying to get to their destinations quickly, especially during rush hours.
-This can be remedied with some extra urban driver training by learning how to anticipate the actions of other road users, including pedestrians and cyclists.
+The worst areas in Wakefield for accidents are the A462, Westgate and the A61 ring road.
+Impatience also plays a significant role in urban accidents, as everyone strives to reach their destinations quickly, especially during rush hours.

 What We Cover: